National Centre for Sport and Exercise Medicine

 The National Centre for Sport and Exercise Medicine (NCSEM) is an Olympic legacy project delivering education, research and clinical services in sport, exercise and physical activity from three hubs across England.
-It is a collaboration of universities, healthcare trusts, local authorities and private and voluntary sector organisations.
+It is a collaboration of universities, healthcare trusts, local authorities and private and voluntary sector organizations.

 History

 The London Olympic and Paralympic games pledged to provide a lasting health legacy tackling the crucial issues currently threatening health budgets, workforce efficiency and the health of the nation.
 The National Centre for Sport and Exercise Medicine is a 2012 Olympics Legacy project.

 Themes

 The NCSEM has five themes; each target a different aspect of the value of physical activity: